Author: Dr. Siobhan Kealy

 Women’s hormonal changes during peri-/menopause are associated with and considered to be drivers of multiple aspects of the aging process, including and often the most disturbing, unwanted weight gain.
 It’s a grim statistic that women over age 40 who try to lose weight through dieting, end up regaining that weight within a year.
 Why does this happen?

-One reason, is women believe “dieting” is the immediately solution to their long term weight problems.
+One reason, is women believe “dieting” is the immediate solution to their long term weight problems.
 This mindset gets them into trouble later, when they return to their old behaviors because the diet no longer works.
 Ultimately, they regain what pounds they lost, plus some.

 Do you ever ask yourself, “Why is it so hard to lose weight after 40?”

 Because losing weight is about more than just choosing the ‘right’ foods, counting calories and adhering to an exercise routine.
-After age 40 a woman’s biochemistry (ie. chemical processes in the body) is more sensitive to becoming metabolically damaged and imbalanced, due to changes in a variety of critical hormones (e.g. estrogen, progresterone, insulin, leptin, ghrelin, cortisol, etc), diet, stress and lifestyle choices.
+After age 40 a woman’s biochemistry (ie. chemical processes in the body) is more sensitive to becoming metabolically damaged and imbalanced, due to changes in a variety of critical hormones (e.g. estrogen, progesterone, insulin, leptin, ghrelin, cortisol, etc), diet, stress and lifestyle choices.
 Their weight loss attempts will continuously fail if they are not addressing the underlying biochemical reasons for weight gain or weight loss resistance.

 Some of the biochemical reason include: